katharostech/lucky/docs/book/src/overview.md

 ## Developer Experience

-The Lucky framework will provide a charm template that will contain the boilerplate necessary to get started writing a charm with the framework, and it will provide a CLI that will be used by the charm code to interact with Docker and with the Juju controller.

-We will be focusing on making it easy to write charms in bash or any other shell language, but, because the framework itself provides a CLI for interacting with it, it is possible to write charm code in Python or any other executable format.
+The Lucky framework will provide a CLI that will be installed on the developers workstation that will be used to create and build Lucky charms.
+We will be focusing on making it easy to write charms in bash or any other shell language, but, through the Lucky commandline interface, any programming language could be used.

 ## Development